morarupasukaru/devdocs/transversal/REST-API-Guidelines.md

     used to implement [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)
   * [Open API](https://www.openapis.org/) describes APIs
     * OpenAPI provide more tooling as JSON Schema
-    * OpenAPI has lot of rules to follow but ease homegeanous APIs
+    * OpenAPI has a lot of rules to follow but ease homegeanous APIs
     * Open API is based on an extended version of the JSON Schema
     * Swagger is an implementation of the OpenAPI standard
   * [OData](https://www.odata.org/) is a protocol for sharing data